-Mix hot water, cinnamon, and vanilla in a medium bowl.
+- Mix hot water, cinnamon, vanilla, and salt in a medium bowl.
 Add oats to the mixture.
 Mix until all the water is absorbed.

-Add almond butter, cherries, chocolate chips, flaxseed, and honey and mix until well incorporated.
+- Add almond butter, walnuts, chocolate chips, cherries, flaxseed, and honey and mix until well incorporated.

-Roll balls in chopped walnuts until well coated.
-Store in an airtight container in the refrigerator.
+- Store in an airtight container in the refrigerator for up to one week.
 Enjoy!